-The NIIT rate is 3.8% on the investment income that typically applies only to high-income taxpayers (see below).
+The NIIT rate is 3.8% on the investment income and typically applies only to high-income taxpayers.
 The tax applies to individuals, estates and trusts, but certain income thresholds (depending on filing status) must be met before the tax takes effect.
-For example, the tax applies to all investment income reported on a U.S. return, but only if a single individual has modified gross income above \$200,000 and above \$250,000 for a married couple.
-Note that this tax is an additional tax to regular income tax liability.
+For example, the tax applies to all investment income reported on a U.S. return.